vmakoed/issue-tracker-api/README.md

 The documentation uses [Swagger](https://swagger.io/) engine and allows to send request to the app right from the documentation page.
 Here is the recommended flow for interaction with the page:
-1. Start with **Signup** section to create an author and a manager.
+1. Start with **Signup** section to create an author or a manager.
 2. Navigate to **Login** section to authenticate the user you have just created and receive an authorization token.
 Copy the value under the *token* key.
 3. At the top right corner of the page, click **Authorize** button and paste the token you have received on the previous step.
 This allows you to interact with the Issues API.
+If you are using another client to interact with the app (e.g.
+Postman), use the *Bearer token* type of request authorization or manually add the token to headers by the *Authorization* key.
 4. Navigate to the **Issues** section.
 Pay attention to the endpoint description to get the idea of the parameters you are allowed and are not allowed to use as an author/manager as well as the valid values for the parameters.